 For a very large Florida enterprise, such as Publix, effective management of human resources is crucial for success.
 This is a dynamic and competitive field that truly values specialization; large human resources departments will hire you based on your degree as a qualification, but you may be expected to complete additional training, particularly as it relates to workplace compliance.

-4. Sports Operations Manager
+Job #4.
+Sports Operations Manager

-With median salaries around $95K per year, sports management is an interesting position that many business administration students seek to pursue.
+Sports management is an interesting position that many business administration students seek to pursue.
 Professional sports franchises, such as the Miami Dolphins and the Florida Panthers, are medium-sized employers that need sports management specialists for both their front and back offices.
 The NASCAR brand is also based in the Sunshine State and is looking to expand beyond the 13 racetracks it wholly owns and operates.

 Talent management firms, sports marketing agencies, school academics programs, and even municipalities often have positions that need to be filled by sports management professionals.

-FNU offers a sports management concentration with a minimum of 18 credits for the Bachelor of Science in Business Administration program.
+Florida National University offers a sports management concentration with a minimum of 18 credits for the Bachelor of Science in Business Administration program.
 To learn more about this exciting career field, contact one of our academic counselors.

-You do not have to specialize in marketing or advertising to handle the accounts of clients who need promotional work; professionals with business degrees are often hired for this purpose and they can also oversee internal marketing efforts.
-Vendors of goods, for example Rooms to Go furniture store, or Ikea, need to stay very visible and competitive to reach consumers and target the right advertising channels.
+Advertising Executive: You do not have to specialize in marketing or advertising to handle the accounts of clients who need promotional work; professionals with business degrees are often hired for this purpose and they can also oversee internal marketing efforts.
+Vendors of goods, for example, Rooms to Go furniture store, or Ikea, need to stay very visible and competitive to reach consumers and target the right advertising channels.
 This is something that calls for the organizational and analytical skills of business majors.

-6. Municipal Manager
+Job #6.
+Municipal Manager

 Modern cities are not managed merely by means of political action and development; they are entities that require a substantial amount of administration, and this is where managers of administrative services are particularly needed.
 Municipal administration departments tend to have a large concentration of business graduates because they need to be managed like a business.
-Bureaucracy will never cease to be the apparatus that keeps cities running and this is the case at the city, county and federal levels.
+Bureaucracy will never cease to be the apparatus that keeps cities running and this is the case at the city, county, and federal levels.

 In a populous metropolitan region such as South Florida, municipal administration departments are always hiring.

-7. Franchising Manager
+Job #7.
+Franchising Manager